Read the eBook, watch the videos, then initiate a conversation. If you follow what we offer in these videos, it just plain works!

 When I meet with parents and their young people and we truly connect and communicate it is a wonderful event.
 Parents are apprehensive about this topic and so are their young people.
 Bridging that gap is truly an honor in every family setting, and every family is different.
 The grown-ups feel a load off their shoulders and so do young people.
 When we remove blame and shame from the conversation, we are placed in a position of true communication and education.
 It's great!
-I have created The Parent's Guide to mirror these conversations and allow you to initiate this talk within your own family.
+My team and I have created The Parent's Guide to mirror these conversations and allow you to initiate this talk within your own family.

 Online pornography is a real challenge for our young people.

 We have allowed fear and shame to dominate our young people's entrance into a very important part of their individual personalities.
 This content negatively affects their brains like a stimulant (drugs) and can alter their perception of other human beings.
 While we know it can be scary and uncomfortable, we owe it to our young people to be brave about this topic.
 It isn't going away, and because of that, we have got to step up, (stand up / jump in / push back) and talk about it.
 We offer you everything you need to have that first (and scariest) conversation.
 We got your back.

 The Third Talk™ Founder, SME BA

 I began my efforts in 1998.
 The Third Talk™ is information for parents and their young people about growing up in a pornography-soaked internet environment and how to manage that successfully within their own family's principles and values; and nothing else.
 There are no ideological beliefs incorporated, and this is not "sex-ed".
 We are a prevention-based education platform focused on the communication necessary to reduce the damaging effect of young people viewing explicit material online.